 - Laser decreased wrinkles by 20%, whereas 0.1% tretinoin cream decreased wrinkles by 26.8%

-According to a study published by the University of Michigan Health Systems, using Retin-A for 1-3 months prior to a chemical peel, laser treatment or dermabrasion will cause the skin to heal faster.
+According to a study published by the University of Michigan Health Systems, using Retin-A for one to three months prior to a chemical peel, laser treatment, or dermabrasion will cause the skin to heal faster.

-Tretinoin can therefore play a role in enhancing the results and efficiency of non-invasive skin rejuvenation procedures.
-However, Dr. Kappel recommends that you wait for one week after these procedures before resuming your Retin-A regimen.
+This would mean that tretinoin can play a role in enhancing the results and efficiency of non-invasive skin rejuvenation procedures.
+However, Kappel recommends that you wait for one week after these procedures before resuming your Retin-A regimen.

 The experts have spoken: if you’re looking for a skincare product that has scientifically proven benefits, Retin-A is the answer.
 “It’s definitely a favorite among dermatologists to slow down the aging process and minimize fine lines and wrinkles,” concludes Kappel.